gangdong/gangdong.github.io/_posts/2018-10-03-Web-liquid-grammar.markdown

 + `{% raw %}{% highlight ruby linenos  %}{% endraw %}`<br>
 `{% raw %}{% endhighlight %}{% endraw %}`<br>
-This tag support for syntax highlighting of over 100 languages, in addition, it can also output the line numbers of the code.
+This tag supports syntax highlighting of over 100 languages, in addition, it can also output the line numbers of the code.
 Check this page [Rouge wiki](https://github.com/rouge-ruby/rouge/wiki/List-of-supported-languages-and-lexers) to find the appropriate identifier to use for the language you want to highlight.
 + `{% raw %}{% link url.md %}{% endraw %}`<br>
 The link tag will generate the correct permalink URL for the path you specify, you must include the file’s original extension when using the link tag.
 This tag can also be used to create a link in Markdown.
 + `{% raw %}{% post_url post_name %}{% endraw %}` <br>